 The take home message?
 When sexist men are exposed to strongly sexualized messages, they are inclined to dehumanize women, to see them as things.
 Seeing someone as a thing is the first step towards treating her like her desires, thoughts, and preferences do not exist (because objects don’t think).
 In other words, it facilitates sexual assault.

 So… hmmmm… who to pick on here.
 How about American Apparel…

 American Apparel, this is brain poison (after the jump; NSFW):

 (more particularly egregious American Apparel Ads here)

-For more on American Apparel, see our post on leftist balkanization and the difference between modeling clothes and modeling one’s body.Lisa Wade is a professor of sociology at Occidental College.
+For more on American Apparel, see our post on leftist balkanization and the difference between modeling clothes and modeling one’s body.Lisa Wade is a professor of sociology at Occidental College and the author of Gender: Ideas, Interactions, Institutions, with Myra Marx Ferree.
 You can follow her on Twitter and Facebook.